preendata/preen/docs/documentation/config/README.md

 ---
-description: how to configure hypha.
+description: how to configure preen.
 ---

 # Config

-Hypha is configured using a YAML file.
+Preen is configured using a YAML file.
 The config file is used to define the sources, models, and other configurations.
-You can customize the location of the config file by setting the `HYPHA_CONFIG_PATH` environment variable.
-If no environment variable is set, Hypha will look for a file called `~/.hypha/sources.yaml`.
-You can also configure a custom path where Hypha will look for model files by setting the `HYPHA_MODELS_PATH` environment variable.
-If no environment variable is set, Hypha will look for models configured in `~/.hypha/models.yaml`.
+You can customize the location of the config file by setting the `PREEN_CONFIG_PATH` environment variable.
+If no environment variable is set, Preen will look for a file called `~/.preen/sources.yaml`.
+You can also configure a custom path where Preen will look for model files by setting the `PREEN_MODELS_PATH` environment variable.
+If no environment variable is set, Preen will look for models configured in `~/.preen/models.yaml`.

 ## Config File Reference